-Use this website if you're having trouble finding the default login info.
+Use this website if you're having trouble finding it.
 Alternatively ask the person in charge of the device for the modified credentials in case they have any.

-User Name: admin Password: admin Entering your router control panel, look for a tab that says "Port Forwarding" / "Forwarding" / "Port Mapping" or any variation thereof.
+Username: Admin Password: Admin Validate: CVTXK Entering your router control panel, look for a tab named "Port Forwarding" / "Forwarding" / "Port Mapping" or any variation thereof.

 (Example #1: I will be forwarding my TP-Link ports from under Forwarding => Virtual servers)

 (Example #2: I will be forwarding my D-Link ports from under Advanced => Port Forwarding)

 Create a new entry for SFD.
 Before you copy-paste the examples into their respective text fields, note the following: the IP address required of you is NOT the gateway address you wrote into your browser's search bar.
 To find your IPv4 address, open up CMD (WinKey + R => "cmd" [write without quote marks]) and write the following in:

 ipconfigA bunch of numbers and text will then show up.
 Look for the IPv4 Address line, and write the IP you find there into the IP Address field.
 Using the IP in my example is not likely to work.
 You will need to find your own IP address via the method I described above.
 Any reference to an "IP" field is going to require your IPv4 address.

 SFD's port is 52233 by default (fill this in for both external/internal or private/public port fields, if you are required to).
 The protocols you should be using are both TCP and UDP (choose the option that uses both in your entry).
 If you are required to select some type of interface, try using the most recent one.
 If that does not work, use every option until one manages to work.